indiana-university/rivet-icons/README.md

 ## Usage

-Render an icon in three ways:
+Use an icon in three ways:

 1. [Use the icon element](#use-the-icon-element) (`<rvt-icon>`).
 1. [Use internal SVG symbols](#use-internal-svg-symbols).